 To get to Leirvassbu drive country road 55 from either Lom or Gaupne.
 Take off at Leirdalsvegen and drive 14 km in Leirdalen.
 Leirvassbu is located at the end of the road and is one of the best places to access the full network of hiking trails in Jotunheimen.
 A perfect place to start your summer holiday.

 For everyone interested in ski touring Leirvassbu is the place to be in March and April.
-From the mountain lodge you have easy access to a wide number of mountains well suited for ski touring.
-Kyrkja is one of the most characteristic mountains in Jotunheimen and easy accessible from Leirvassbu.
+From the mountain lodge, you have easy access to a wide number of mountains well suited for ski touring.
+Kyrkja is one of the most characteristic mountains in Jotunheimen and easily accessible from Leirvassbu.

 If you are staying at Eidsbugarden we would recommend booking a guide to Falketind.